diorahman/hapi-auth-stormpath/README.md

 #### Stormpath API authentication

 It uses `application.authenticationApiRequest` of Stormpath API.
+We can load the key from path or defined it as an object.
+We can also take advantage the group names as `scope` in a route config's `auth.scope`.

 #### Example